isabella232/rsk-react-express-box/README.md

 6. Running contract tests.

-Our box also comes with the file `TestSimpleStorage.js` for testing the smart contract.
+This Truffle box also comes with the file `TestSimpleStorage.js` for testing the smart contract.
 You can check it out in the `test` folder.

 Run this command in the development console: